Chair of the Department of Physical Therapy

 Scott Healy & Associates

-Applications received by December 19, 2019, will receive priority consideration.
-The position will remain open until filled.
+Applications received by June 30, 2023 will be given initial consideration, however, the position will be open until filled.

 All faculty appointments are designated as security sensitive positions.
 The University of Texas Health Science Center at San Antonio is an Equal Employment Opportunity/Affirmative Action Employer including protected veterans and persons with disabilities.